 International flights from the US or Europe fly into Georgetown's Cheddi Jagan International airport mainly via Trinidad, Bogotá, or other locations in Colombia.

 Getting to Guyana by boat is an adventure the Guyanese tourist board hopes to encourage.

 Getting around in Guyana is mostly by road, river, and air.

-The Weather and Climate may affect your travel plans, but they maintain the interior forests and river systems that Guyana is developing for eco-tourism.
-Guyana has immense falls, vast tropical jungle, and savannas teeming with wildlife.
-Called the Land of Many Rivers, Guyana's interior is best reached by riverboat.
+The weather and climate may affect your travel plans, but they maintain the interior forests and river systems that Guyana is developing for ecotourism.
+Guyana has immense falls, vast tropical jungles, and savannas teeming with wildlife.
+Called the "land of many rivers," Guyana's interior is best reached by riverboat.
 There are almost 1000 km of navigable rivers to enjoy.

 Things to Do and See

 Places to see include attractions in Georgetown as well as in other cities and the interior of the country.
 Note the unique features of the local architecture, such as the lovered shutters with window boxes and the combination of Dutch and English touches.

 - St. George's Cathedral - reputed to be one of the world's tallest wooden buildings.
 Its spire rises over 132 feet.

 - The Walter Roth Museum of Anthropology - housed in an elegant wooden building and displays an interesting collection of artifacts and relics of Amerindian culture.